Gman98ish/benkyou/README.md

 its components, explains them individually and within their context.
 This should encourage the user to make their own translations, and learn the grammar patterns and phrases themselves.

+It also provides links to the dictionary definition of a word.
+Even if it's conjugated, it'll look it up using the dictionary form

 At the moment, it only recognises a handful of the most common elements of Japanese, and the explanations are still rough.
 But given enough time, this could be a really handy learning tool/reference.